 It is obsessive to eat the same thing for breakfast, lunch, and dinner?
 Maybe.
 But I’m okay with that.

-You won’t believe how easy these little babies are to make.
+You won’t believe how easy these little breakfast tortillas are to make.

 All you have to do is stack two tortillas on top of each other, create a ring of thick salsa around the edges, crack an egg in the middle, then sprinkle cheese all over the salsa ring.